BenYemini/FantasyTeamCreator/README.md

 # Fantasy Team Creator - Premier league

+**Note: This ReadMe was written before GenAI entered our life!
+So read it!**

 ## Introduction

 - ⚽ **"Fantasy Team Creator" is a Back-End Python Object-Oriented project, written completely in python, that enables users to create a soccer fantasy team.**